 Dec.
 10 – 11; from $26; 2 E. South Street; ncsymphony.org

-Artistic leaders Dr. Asabi (Stephanie Howard) and Ray Watkins of the Justice Theatre Project bring soaring gospel music, modern and African dance, vibrant costumes, and a poignant narrative to bring the Nativity story to life.
+Artistic leaders Dr. Asabi (Stephanie Howard) and Ray Watkins of the Justice Theater Project bring soaring gospel music, modern and African dance, vibrant costumes, and a poignant narrative to bring the Nativity story to life.
 This year the show will features nine singers in a unique concert version outside the North Carolina Museum of Art’s amphitheater.
-What’s more is this is free and open to the public.
-Resenations are required, don’t forget a blanket and chair!
+What’s more is this is FREE and open to the public.
+Reservations are required, don’t forget a blanket and chair!

 Dec.
 11 & 12; 2110 Blue Ridge Rd; Free; registration required; thejusticetheaterproject.org